Date: 30 June 2014. Tyranny of the Tiller

 though it's a pain in my transom.

-A keel, if I had one would allow
+A keel, if I had one, would allow

-Seaweed to track better and keep a straight course.
+to track better and keep a straight course.

 boat buyers before to purchase: